gagdiez/hot-omni-docs/README.md

 The withdrawing tokens process from EVM chains is a two-step process that basically reverses the depositing steps.

-, the first is depositing the tokens on what we call a `locker` contract on the native chain, and the second is to let know the Omni contract on NEAR that a deposit has been made.

-The first step is calling `bridge.withdrawToken` method of the Omni SDK and pass the same parameters as for NEAR chain.
+By calling `bridge.withdrawToken` method of the Omni SDK and pass the same parameters as for NEAR chain.
 Under the hood that method:

 1. Checks if there is unfinished withdrawing process.
 User can have only one unfinished withdrawal process at a time.
-2. Asks user to sign withdrawing intent message and calls withdrawing transaction for HOT Omni Token representaion on NEAR Intents to Hot Balance smart contract
+2. Asks user to sign withdrawing intent message and calls withdrawing transaction for HOT Omni Token representation on NEAR Intents to Hot Balance smart contract
 3. Checks if withdrawal was created and has not been fully claimed yet
 4. Signs withdrawal data using HOT Bridge MPC service.